Héctor Moreno: Senior

 In May 2016, he was called up for the Copa América Centenario by Juan Carlos Osorio.

 He was called up for the 2017 FIFA Confederations Cup.
 He would score the late equalizer in the 2–2 group-stage draw against Portugal.
 He would go on to appear all five matches of the tournament.

 In May 2018, Moreno was named in Mexico's preliminary 28-man squad for the World Cup, and in June, was ultimately included in the final 23-man roster.
 He would appear in all group stage matches but accumulated two yellow cards during the group stage, making him miss out on the round-of-16 0–2 loss against Brazil.

 On 6 June 2019, Moreno was called up by coach Gerardo Martino to participate in the CONCACAF Gold Cup.
 Three days later, in a warm-up match against Ecuador, he would pick up an injury following a clearance.
 He would return to the field on 29 June in the quarter-final match against Costa Rica, coming in as an overtime substitute at the 106th minute and managing to score in the penalty shoot-out.
 On 2 July, Moreno played his 100th match with Mexico against Haiti, in a 1–0 win in the semi-finals of the Gold Cup.
 The team would go on to win the tournament, defeating the United States 1–0 in the final.

 As Tri captain Andrés Guardado withdrew from the 2021 Gold Cup roster due to injury, Moreno was expected to wear the captain armband, but did not appear until the final group stage match due to being unfit.
 In the final against the United States, Moreno withdrew during the first half of the match due to injury, being replaced by Carlos Salcedo.
 Mexico lost the match 1–0.

 In October 2022, Moreno was named in Mexico's preliminary 31-man squad for the World Cup, and in November, was ultimately included in the final 26-man roster.

 Style of play

-Moreno is a left-footed defender who is capable of starting attacks from the back and "with excellent passing that characterizes the modern center back."
+Moreno is a left-footed defender who is capable of starting attacks from the back and "with excellent passing that characterizes the modern center back".
 Writing for Bleacher Report, Allan Jiang described him as being able to "read and quickly react in adverse situations", as well as having positional awareness.
 He described Moreno's playing style as retaining the dominant defensive position, jockeying and forcing the opposing player into a mistake.

+Personal life

+In January 2021, Moreno signed a sponsorship deal with Mexican sports brand, Charly.